marick/Midje/FORMULAS-BACKLOG-AND-FEATURE-IDEAS.md

 * [x] don't run more tests than need be if there is already failure in this formula's batch.

-* [ ] implement shrinking.
+* [ ] Work with Meikel Brandmeyer to combine ClojureCheck's Generators with Shrink. implement shrinking.
 Report only the first fully shrunken failure [ ] to do correctly, 'shrink' depends on 'generate'

 * [ ] shrink function overrides